QSMxT/qsmxt.github.io/index.md

 See the [using QSMxT](/using-qsmxt) page for the underlying algorithms used for each step.

-A huge number of QSM algorithms have been proposed in recent years, and each have their own advantages and disadvantages.
-Since we needed to choose specific algorithms to bundle with QSMxT, we had to make challenging choices which require justification.
-Our priorities with with QSMxT are as follows:

- - Processing tasks must be automated and not require manual interventions between intermediate steps, such that minimal domain knowledge is required
- - Processing tasks must be scalable across processors or nodes in HPCs, such that large clinical datasets can be processed to produce meaningful results
- - Algorithms and implementations must perform competitively with respect to a ground truth (e.g. in the QSM challenge 2.0 dataset)
- - Algorithms and implementations must be open-source
- - Algorithms and implementations must not require proprietary licensing (e.g. MATLAB)
- - Algorithms and implementations must not rely on priors for specific applications such as brain imaging or healthy subjects only

-With these priorities in mind, we see QSMxT as an important software suite that lowers the barrier-to-entry for QSM users and enables large-scale clinical studies.
-This is crucial to advance the method and ultimately pave the way towards clinical integration of QSM.
+Many QSM algorithms have been proposed in recent years, with each having unique advantages and disadvantages.
+However, most algorithms are written in languages that are difficult to automate across large and varied datasets, and/or require proprietary licensing.
+We chose algorithms implemented in languages that were possible to run within open-source and containerised environments.

+## Can you include my preferred algorithm in QSMxT?

+If you are able to provide or point us to an implementation of a QSM algorithm in a language that can be run in a command-line environment, along with a justified use-case, we would gladly work with you to integrate it.
+Feel free to open an issue on GitHub with your request.
+We can also accept contributions in the form of pull requests to the GitHub repository if you are able to integrate it yourself.

 <script>
 $(document).ready(function(){